-32. When may the PHA accept self-certification of assets?
+33. When may the PHA accept self-certification of assets?

-When net family assets are valued at or below \$50,000 (as adjusted by inflation), the PHA may accept the family's self-certification that their assets do not exceed \$50,000 without taking any additional steps to verify the accuracy of the declaration.
+When the net cash value of the family's assets is \$50,000 or less (as adjusted by inflation), the PHA may accept the family's self-certification that their assets do not exceed \$50,000 without taking any additional steps to verify the accuracy of the declaration.

-33. When net family assets have a total value over \$50,000 (as adjusted for inflation), how is income from assets calculated?
+34. When the net cash value of a family's assets exceeds \$50,000 (as adjusted for inflation), how is income from assets calculated?